 Complete your ISE Interview

-Once you have submitted your application materials online, contact OSA to schedule your interview.
+Once you have submitted your application materials online, contact OEA to schedule your interview.
 Interviews will be conducted on a rolling basis during the semester or after the deadline for the given application cycle.
 However, at the very latest, they must be scheduled by 5pm on the application deadline and will take place in the weeks following the deadline.
 Once all interviews are completed, students will be notified of their decision via FIU email.
-The OSA will then work closely with accepted students as they prepare for study abroad and complete additional required items.
+The OEA will then work closely with accepted students as they prepare for study abroad and complete additional required items.

 Being Accepted to an ISE

 Students who are accepted to the ISE program will be offered a space at a specific partner institution and then have the option to accept or decline their placement.
 We cannot guarantee that if accepted, an applicant will be offered a space at their first choice school.
-When making decisions, beyond all the application items and interview, OSA must also take into a account the number of spaces available at a given institution for that specific application cycle.
+When making decisions, beyond all the application items and interview, OEA must also take into a account the number of spaces available at a given institution for that specific application cycle.
 Acceptance to the program is just the beginning of the ISE program.

 Accepted participants will then be required to attend several meetings in preparation for study abroad.
-In the Post-Acceptance Meeting, OSA staff reviews all the required items participants must complete in the time before their semester abroad.
+In the Post-Acceptance Meeting, OEA staff reviews all the required items participants must complete in the time before their semester abroad.
 This includes working on the host institution application materials and the course equivalency process through which participants have specific host school courses reviewed for equivalency to FIU courses.
-Then, in a required Pre-Departure Orientation, OSA staff will review more program specific requirements, health and safety information, and offer practical advise on packing for and living abroad for one or more semesters.
+Then, in a required Pre-Departure Orientation, OEA staff will review more program specific requirements, health and safety information, and offer practical advise on packing for and living abroad for one or more semesters.